Three Common Sales Forecasting Mistakes

 - Before prescribing solutions be sure to identify and agree on with your rep the root cause issue behind the bottlenecks preventing opportunities from progressing.
 Once the root-cause issue is identified and agreed upon, prescribe specific steps and activities that the rep should execute.
 Be sure you have a clearly defined and quantifiable way for measuring progress and be sure to establish a timeline and a follow up plan on these activities.
 For more information you can read my blog, how to coach sales reps to their sales pipeline.

-Most staffing firms don’t have a clearly defined sales process and even those who do often fail to properly define the stages.
-The illustration below is an example of a poorly designed sales process.
+As I mentioned previously, most staffing firms don’t have a clearly defined sales process and those who do often fail to properly define the stages and incorporate verifiable outcomes.
+The net result is a sales organization and sales managers who simply track activity.
+They track sales activity metrics like:

 Meeting with a new prospect doesn’t mean they’re ready to buy.
 Presenting a candidate to a client also doesn’t mean they’re ready to buy.
-Sales forecasting needs to be tightly tied to the buyer and the specific steps or actions they must complete for the sale to close.
+Sales forecasting needs to be tied to how customers buy.
 These steps should be observable and quantifiable.

 For example, what close probability percentage would you assign to the following opportunities?